Everything your business

 You do.
 All code, prompts, eval sets, and documentation produced during the engagement transfer to you on delivery.
 We retain the right to reuse generic patterns and our internal tooling — not your business logic, prompts, or data.

 The Audit is the safety mechanism.
-If after the Audit we don't think a build will hit the ROI you need, we'll tell you and you walk away having only paid the $5K–$10K.
+If after the Audit we don't think a build will hit the ROI you need, we'll tell you and you walk away with a clear picture of why.
 For builds, we agree on success metrics in the kickoff scope — measured against the eval set — and we don't call it done until we hit them.

 Yes — and most of our clients do, eventually.
 We build with handoff in mind: documented code, runbooks, eval frameworks, and team training.
 The retainer is optional.
 We'd rather have you happy and self-sufficient than locked in and resentful.